Cruelty-Free Cleaning Products for Beginners: Easy Swaps to Get You Started

 Health and Environmental Perks

-Beyond ethics, cruelty-free cleaning brands often take a cleaner approach in general.
-Many avoid harsh chemicals like ammonia, bleach, and synthetic fragrances, which can irritate your skin or trigger allergies.
-And a lot of them use biodegradable formulas and recyclable packaging, which means you’re helping the planet while keeping your home clean.
+Cruelty-free cleaning brands often take a cleaner approach in general.
+Many avoid harsh chemicals like ammonia, bleach, and synthetic fragrances that can irritate skin or trigger allergies.
+A lot also use biodegradable ingredients and recyclable packaging, which means they are gentler on your home and the planet.

-It reminded me of when I switched from heavily scented candles to natural soy ones—suddenly, I could breathe easier, literally.
-Small changes like this can stack up over time and make your whole space feel more comfortable.
+It reminded me of when I switched from heavily scented candles to natural soy ones.
+Suddenly I could breathe easier.
+Small changes like that make a difference over time and can shift the whole feeling of your space.

 Calling Out Brands That Still Test on Animals

-It’s worth noting that some major household brands still allow animal testing, especially if they sell in countries where it’s legally required.
+Some big household brands still allow animal testing, especially if they sell in countries where it is required by law.
 That includes familiar names like Lysol, Clorox, and Pine-Sol.
-Seeing those on my shelf made me rethink what I was supporting with my money.
-It wasn’t about guilt—it was about awareness.
-And once you know better, it’s a lot easier to do better.
+Seeing those on my shelf made me stop and think about what I was supporting.

 Best Cruelty-Free Cleaning Brands to Try